gardener/documentation/website/documentation/getting-started/features/hibernation.md

 ### Data Plane

 All nodes will be drained and the VMs will be deleted.
 As a result, all pods will be "stuck" in a `Pending` state since no new nodes are added.
-Of course, PVC/PV holding data is not deleted.
+Of course, PVC / PV holding data is not deleted.

 Services of type LoadBalancer will keep their external IP addresses.